Service • Agentic AI Development for E-commerce Brands

 Best forSupport, FAQs, lead captureLinear, predictable processesDynamic, judgment-heavy work

-Most businesses end up using all three together.
-Chatbots handle the conversational layer, workflow automation handles predictable pipelines, and agents handle the judgment-heavy work in between.
+Most online stores end up using all three together.
+Chatbots handle the conversational layer, workflow automation handles predictable pipelines like order syncs, and agents handle the judgment-heavy work in between.

 Comprehensive Agentic AI Services

 Six core service categories.
-Standalone or combined into a multi-agent platform tailored to your operations.
+Standalone or combined into a multi-agent platform tailored to your store operations.

 1. AI Agent Strategy & Use Case Selection

-Audit your operations, identify the highest-ROI agent opportunities, and quantify the cost-per-task baseline that the agent has to beat.
+Audit your store operations, identify the highest-ROI agent opportunities — order-issue resolution, returns, post-purchase outreach — and quantify the cost-per-ticket baseline that the agent has to beat.
 We are happy to tell you when an agent is the wrong answer and a simpler chatbot or workflow automation would do.

 2. Custom AI Agent Development

 Production-ready single agents built on OpenAI Agents SDK, Anthropic Claude Agent SDK, LangGraph, or custom code.
-We handle prompt engineering, tool definition, retrieval-augmented generation (RAG), memory architecture, and edge-case handling.
+We handle prompt engineering, tool definition, retrieval-augmented generation (RAG) over your catalog and order data, memory architecture, and edge-case handling.
 Every agent ships with guardrails and observability.

 3. Multi-Agent Workflow Solutions

-Orchestrated systems where multiple specialist agents coordinate to complete complex workflows — e.g., a researcher agent feeding a writer agent feeding an editor agent, or a triage agent routing work to a research agent and a response agent.
+Orchestrated systems where multiple specialist agents coordinate to complete complex store workflows — e.g., a triage agent routing tickets to an order-resolution agent and a returns-processing agent, or a merchandising agent feeding a personal-shopper agent.
 We design the agent topology, hand-offs, and shared state.

-4. AI Agent Integration: Tools, APIs & MCP Servers
+4. AI Agent Integration: Store Platforms, APIs & MCP Servers

 Agents are only as useful as the systems they can act on.
-We build the integration layer: CRM tools, support tools, internal databases, payment systems, custom Model Context Protocol (MCP) servers, and webhook receivers.
+We build the integration layer: Shopify, BigCommerce and WooCommerce admin APIs, helpdesks like Gorgias and Zendesk, 3PL and inventory systems, payment and refund processors, custom Model Context Protocol (MCP) servers, and webhook receivers.
 Every tool call is parameter-validated and rate-limited.

 5. Agent Observability, Guardrails & Governance